 Here we selected [SSIS Tutorials] database as destination data source (localhost as server instance) and [Extracting Nouns using Term Extraction] table as our destination table

-STEP 8: Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
-If not, Please assign them to appropriate destination column
+STEP 8: Click on the Mappings tab to check whether the source columns are exactly mapped to the destination columns.
+If not, Please assign them to the appropriate destination column

 Click ok to finish designing our Extract Nouns using Term Extraction Transformation in SSIS package.
 Let us run the package